lior610/public-ip-app/README.md

    After deploying to the remote k3s cluster, the app returned an internal pod IP (Flannel CIDR).
    I initially assumed it was related to the Ingress controller and tried various deployment and configMap settings from online sources.
    Then I checked using a NodePort service and still got the internal IP.
-   Eventually, I found that setting `externalTrafficPolicy: Local` in the service (or Ingress controller service) preserves the original IP by skipping SNAT — which is ideal for one-node clusters.
+   Eventually, I found that setting `externalTrafficPolicy: Local` in the service (or Ingress controller service) preserves the original IP by skipping SNAT — which is good for one-node clusters and in larger cluster I would use topology spreads to spread the pods.
 After that, it worked.

 2. **Notifications via email are hard to implement in GitHub Actions**